 Executive Summary

 The State Water Resources Control Board (State Water Board) proposes an amendment to the statewide Water Quality Control Policy on the Use of Coastal and Estuarine Waters for Power Plant Cooling (Once-Through Cooling or OTC Policy) to extend the compliance dates for Alamitos, Huntington Beach, and Ormond Beach generating stations for three years until December 31, 2023, and Redondo Beach Generating Station for one year until December 31, 2021.
-Additionally, the State Water Board proposes administrative updates and non-substantive changes.
+Additionally, the State Water Board proposes administrative updates, including revisions regarding retirement of Diablo Canyon Nuclear Power Plant, and non-substantive changes.

 The OTC Policy establishes uniform, technology-based standards to implement federal Clean Water Act (CWA) Section 316(b) and reduce the harmful effects associated with cooling water intake structures on marine and estuarine life.
 The State Water Board adopted the OTC Policy on May 4, 2010, under Resolution Number (No.) 2010-0020, and the Office of Administrative Law issued its approval on September 27, 2010.
 The OTC Policy became effective on October 1, 2010, and was amended in 2012, 2014, 2016, and 2017.